Carrying a Handgun Without a License

 A conviction for Carrying a Handgun Without a License is a Class A misdemeanor.
 However, the offense is a Level 5 felony: (1) if the offense is committed: (A) on or in school property; (B) within five hundred (500) feet of school property; or (C) on a school bus; or (2) if the person: (A) has a prior conviction…or using a false license to obtain a handgun; or (B) has been convicted of a felony within fifteen (15) years before the date of the offense.

-If you have been charged with carrying without a license in Indianapolis or the surrounding counties, including Hamilton, Johnson, Hancock, Shelby, or Hendricks counties, contact Chambers Law Office today!
-As former deputy prosecutors, defense lawyers Julie Chambers and Katie Kawiecki have experience on both sides of the law and will strive to obtain the best possible result for your case.
+If you have been charged with carrying without a license or charged with unlawfully possessing a firearm in Indianapolis or the surrounding counties, including Hamilton, Johnson, Hancock, Shelby, or Hendricks counties, contact Chambers Law Office today!
+As a former deputy prosecutor, defense attorney Julie Chambers has experience on both sides of the law and will strive to obtain the best possible result for your case.
 Call 317-450-2971.